pragmaxim/pragmaxim.github.io/content/blog/fintech-pitfalls.md

 It is still a centralized solution living in a single cluster.
 Most of the time we still interact with the outside world (eg. other banks, partners) so the software needs to reach consensus for the settlement to happen.
 At this point it is clear that centralization does not make sense anymore, as new entities need to join the system.
-Costs and time for settling one transaction increases exponentially as reaching consensus is a n^2 problem, so blockchains are used where :
+Costs and time for settling one transaction increases exponentially as reaching consensus is a n^2 problem, so on blockchain network :
- - decentralized settlement of transactions allows new parties to join the system without any additional costs
+ - decentralized settlement of transactions allows new parties to join the system without too high overhead and costs
  - cryptographical proofs allow for safety, consistency, fast consensus and finality
  - each node keeps a replica of transaction ledger with a persistent version of state of all accounts (ideally in merkle tree database)
  - projections must be done externally by subscribing and querying blockchain Node